PennLINC/hbcd_pipeline_replication_guide/index.md

 ```

 which uses the hidden `.cbrain` directory to determine which files to include from the original BIDS.
-Otherwise, the `preproc_run.sh` script is unremarkable.
+It also critically uses `eddy_params1p0.json`, which does _NOT_ include extra FWHMs like we thought.
+Future versions of HBCD will use extra FWHMs.
-The TOPUP-only preprocessed data is in `/cbica/projects/hbcd_dev/pipeline_paper/penn-run/derivatives/no-drbuddi/qsiprep`.
+The TOPUP-only preprocessed data is in `/cbica/projects/hbcd_dev/pipeline_paper/penn-run/derivatives/no-drbuddi1.0.0/qsiprep`.

 NOTE: This takes a lot of time and disk space and for these reasons it is not going to be re-run.